usnistgov/5gdeploy/trafficgen/README.md

 ./compose.sh iperf3 --flow='* | * | -t 60 -u -b 10M' --flow='* | * | -t 60 -u -b 10M -R'
 ```

-This script gathers information about currently connected PDU sessions and prepares an iperf3 flow for each PDU session between UE and Data Network.
+This script gathers information about currently connected PDU sessions and prepares an iperf3 test for each PDU session between UE and Data Network, where the iperf3 server shares a netns with the DN container and the iperf3 client shares a netns with the UE container.
-The most important command line flag is `--flow` (repeatable).
+The `--flow` flag is repeatable.
 Each `--flow` value consists of three parts, separated by `|` character:

 1. a minimatch pattern that matches a Data Network Name (DNN)
 2. a minimatch pattern that matches a UE SUPI
-3. a sequence of iperf3 flags (passed to iperf3 client)
+3. a sequence of iperf3 client flags

 Each PDU session whose DNN and SUPI match the patterns would have an iperf3 flow with the specified flags.
 Each `--flow` flag is processed separately, so that the same PDU session may match multiple flags and generate multiple iperf3 flows.